JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 - Answer is: 2c:30:33:e2:d5:c3

 ### 2.3 802.11 (WiFi) Denial of Service
+#### Vocab
+- Wireless Intrusion Detection System (WIDS)
+- Wireless Intrusion Prevention System (WIPS)
+- Wifi Protected Access (WPA)

 #### Notes
+- WiFi is another potential attack vector

+Capturing WiFi Traffic
+- To capture raw traffic, need WIDS/WIPS or a wireless interface equipped with monitor mode
+  - Similar to WireShark's promiscuous mode, it allows viewing of raw WiFiframes and other 'invisible' traffic

+Deauth Attacks
+- A commonplace link-layer precursor attack
+- Why?
+  - Capture the WPA handshake to perform an offline dictionary attack
+  - To cause general DoS conditions
+    - Similar effects to DoS where services can't be used due to constant deauthentication
+  - Enforce users to disconnect from the network, and potentially join their network to retrieve information
+- How?
+  - Attacker fabricates an 802.11 deauthentication frame, 'originating' it from a legitimate AP
+  - Some devices might disconnect, then attacker can do some sniffing while the devices redo the reauthentication and handshake process
+  - This attack works by spoofing/altering the MAC of the frame's sender.
+    - Victim's device can't tell the difference without additional controls like IEEE 802.11w (Management Frame Protection)
+  - Each deauth request has a reason code explaining the disconnection
+    -  Basic tools like aireplay-ng and mdk4 employ reason code 7

+Finding Deauth Attacks
+- In WireShark, to view traffic from our AP's BSSID (MAC), use 'wlan.bssid == xx:xx:xx:xx:xx:xx'
+  - Enter the MAC of the AP
+- Additional Filters
+  - wlan.fc.type == 00
+    - Management type frame
+  - wlan.fc.type_subtype == 12
+    - Subtype of management frame, for deauth
+  - wlan.fixed.reason_code == 7
+    - Reason code used by common tools such as aireplay-ng and mdk4
+    - Attacker could circumvent this by rotating the reason code, through incrementing or randomization
+- Multiple deauth frames is a sign of attack

+Defense
+- Enable IEEE 802.11w (Management Frame Protection) if possible
+- Utilize WPA3-SAE
+- Modify our WIDS/WIPS detection rules
+- Take note of excessive association requests coming from one (attacker) device
+  - Filter:
+    -  wlan.fc.type_subtype == 0
+    -  wlan.fc.type_subtype == 1
+    -  wlan.fc.type_subtype == 11

 #### Walkthrough
 Q1.
 Inspect the deauthandbadauth.cap file, part of this module's resources, and submit the total count of deauthentication frames as your answer.
 - Open Wireshark, and open the respective capture file